za3k/qr-backup/README.md

 ## TODO
 1. Generate a .pdf or .ps file.
 Currently I generate one .png per page.
 2. Properly figure out the maximum printable area
 3. Maximize the density a bit more.
 Properly account for text padding in labels.
+Probably switch to PIL instead of ImageMagick as part of this.